wiigg/wiigg-blog/content/post/why-mcit.md

 DisableComments: false
 ---

 It has been over a year since [being admitted](https://twitter.com/wiigg/status/1139586622071234561) to UPenn's [Master of Computer and Information Technology (MCIT) online](https://onlinelearning.seas.upenn.edu/mcit/) degree and in that time I've been asked by coworkers, customers/partners, friends and family, "Why MCIT"?
-This post serves as a means to provide a response to that question.

 {{< twitter_simple 1139586622071234561 >}}

 ## Why MCIT?

-Before jumping into the answer to that question, first it's worth explaining why I aspire to a Master's degree in the first place.
+Before jumping into the answer to that question right away, it's worth explaining why I aspire to a Master's degree in the first place.
 Ever since completing my undergraduate degree six years ago, I've had an unassailable desire to continue my education.
 I've always had a love of learning and stretching my mind to its limits.
 The vigorous in-depth pursuit of a field greatly appeals to me, plus the extra line on my CV is no bad thing either.

 My undergraduate degree is in business management, meaning I have no formal background in computer science; everything I knew before starting the programme was entirely self-taught.
 I've been tinkering with computers and code for as long as I can remember and the idea of bringing my understanding of the two fields together was (and of course, still is) attractive.
 Lack of training hasn't hindered me so far, though seeing as I have ~30 years of my career ahead of me and in conjunction with the world being [eaten by software](https://a16z.com/2011/08/20/why-software-is-eating-the-world/), my reasoning has only solidified.